mikemel21/CIS-350-Term-Project/docs/software_requirements_specification.md

 # Functional Requirements

 1. Opening Screen
-    * (Task 2.1) The opening screen shall contain a place to log-in or sign-up.
+    * (Task 2.1) The opening screen shall contain a place to log-in or sign-up. (done)
     * (Task 2.2) The opening screen shall display an option for a user to reset their password in the event they forget it.
     * (Task 2.3) A remember username box shall be displayed and working for quicker login.

 2. Diognosis Screen
-     * (Task 3.1) The options for “smell, sight, feel, sound and if it won’t start” shall be presented upon opening the app/after logging in.
+     * (Task 3.1) The options for “smell, sight, feel, sound and if it won’t start” shall be presented upon opening the app/after logging in. (done)
      *

 3. Further Description Screen
-    * (Task 3.2) The next scene of questions shall be shown after choosing a feature listed above.
+    * (Task 3.2) The next scene of questions shall be shown after choosing a feature listed above. (done) *
-    *

 4. User Feedback Screen